-From Ferrol: On the Camino Ingles you will enjoy nice coastal views for the first two walking days, and you will visit pretty towns en-route, such as Pontedeume and Betanzos.
-The second part of this Camino route heads South towards Santiago de Compostela across Galicia’s green countryside.
+From Ferrol: On the Camino Ingles you will enjoy nice coastal views for the first two walking days, and you will stop in pretty towns en-route, such as Pontedeume and Betanzos.
+The second part of this Camino route heads inland towards Santiago de Compostela across Galicia’s green countryside.

 That means that if you are starting your route from A Coruña, you won’t qualify for a Pilgrim Certificate – you will have to start from Ferrol instead.

-The pilgrimages from Scandinavia and the British Isles began in the XIIth century.
+The pilgrimages from Scandinavia and the British Isles began in the 12th century.
 One of the most noteworthy episodes occurred in 1147 with the arrival of a squadron of crusaders on their way to the Holy Land.
 This squadron took part in the conquest of Lisbon, aiding the first king of Portugal in his struggle against the Muslims.
-Before facing any bellicose encounter, crusaders from England, Germany and Flanders would visit the tomb of St. James.
+Before facing any bellicose encounter, crusaders from England, Germany, and Flanders would visit the tomb of St. James.

 Other traces of seafaring pilgrimages can be found in the offerings made to the Apostle.
-The most outstanding is the famous portable alabaster altarpiece depicting the life of St. James, which was donated to the cathedral of Santiago de Compostela in 1456 by Father John Goodyear, who was the parish priest of the church of Chale on the Isle of Wight (diocese of Winchester).
-This work of art, part of the collection of the Cathedral Museum, portrays five scenes in the life of the apostle: his vocation, his preaching in Hispania, his martyrdom in Palestine and the transfer of his body by boat to Galicia.
+The most outstanding is the famous portable alabaster altarpiece depicting the life of St. James, which was donated to the cathedral of Santiago de Compostela in 1456 by Father John Goodyear, who was the parish priest of the church of Chale on the Isle of Wight (Diocese of Winchester).
+This work of art, part of the collection of the Cathedral Museum, portrays five scenes in the life of the apostle: his vocation, his preaching in Hispania, his martyrdom in Palestine, and the transfer of his body by boat to Galicia.